j4yk/arfftools/README.md

 arfftools
 =========

-Tools for large ARFF which cannot be easily handled by WEKA's tools
+Tools for large ARFF files which cannot be easily handled by WEKA's own classes